 They have the deepest resentment towards each other.
-They can’t even sleep in the same bed without insulting each other over the other’s bad breath, body odor or loud snoring.
+They can’t even sleep in the same bed without insulting each other over the other’s bad breath, body odour or loud snoring.

 One of them is brewing with such deep resentment after years of holding in anger and frustration that they have become quite senile and ill.

-I dunno about you, but illness in your later years is supposed to bring you closer together with the ones you love.
+I don’t know about you, but illness in your later years is supposed to bring you closer together with the ones you love.
 But not in this case.

-And this is why I’ve put together the 10 seemingly harmless signs of a toxic relationship.
+And this is why I put together the 10 seemingly harmless signs of a toxic relationship.
 Because there’s nothing more urgent than to stop doing toxic relationships.
 NOW.